Field Evaluation Service (FES) for U.S. and Canada

 - Save time and money with our quick turn-around time and next day service

-- Benefit from our highly experienced and trained experts, with full knowledge and experience in all relevant product safety requirements for North American, European, and Asian testing and certification requirements
+- Access our highly experienced and trained experts, with full knowledge and experience in all relevant product safety requirements for North American, European, and Asian testing and certification requirements

 - Avoid problems during the approval process with local inspectors and AHJ's (Authorities Having Jurisdiction)

-- Increase confidence in the quality and reliability of your machines
+- Increase confidence in the safety of your workplace

-- Obtain preliminary inspection at the product origination site anywhere in the USA, Canada or any of our offices in more than 47 countries
+- Schedule preliminary inspections at the product origination site anywhere in the USA, Canada or any of our offices in more than 47 countries

-- Final inspections, will be provided by our North American engineers out of any of our 14 locations and numerous partners throughout North America
+- Complete your Final Inspection with our local engineers from any of our 14 locations and numerous partners throughout North America

-- We offer one of the most competitive prices in the industry - we match or beat any serious competitor's prices.
+- Take advantage of the most competitive prices in the industry - we match or beat any serious competitor's prices.